PepeTapia/362group2/README.md

 - merged Ramiro's intro page to project

 ## **SETUP:**
+**All files here are not meant to be ran but used for reference.**

-**You can also download the project files from the Google Drive link in Discord that has everything pre-installed and ready to deploy**
+**You can also download the project files from the Google Drive link in Discord that has everything pre-installed and ready to deploy.**

 1. Download Cloud SDK installer and initialize GCloud to our project: https://cloud.google.com/sdk/docs/quickstart